Academic Regulations

 A major concern of the University is to provide students with appropriate notice whenever their academic status is in jeopardy.
 Academic probation is designed to serve this purpose.

-Any full-time freshman student who fails to achieve a GPA of 1.50 following the first semester will be placed on academic probation; however, such a student who fails to earn at least a 1.50 GPA will be considered for academic dismissal.
-Any part-time freshman student who fails to achieve a GPA of 1.50 during the first nineteen (19) college credits completed will be placed on academic probation.
+Any first-semester full-time freshman student, or part-time student with up to 19 credits completed, who fails to achieve a GPA of 1.50 will be placed on academic probation; such a student who fails to earn at least a 1.00 will be considered for academic dismissal.
 Any student who has earned a minimum of eighty (80) credits and who fails to achieve the minimum major GPA as established by the content major will be placed on academic probation until his or her major GPA reaches the graduation minimum.

 All other students are placed on probation when the cumulative GPA falls below 2.00.
 Additionally, any student who receives a grade of “F” in a developmental course will be placed on probation and will remain on probation until the course is successfully completed.